rdmin/RyuBot/README.md

 ============

 The bot can ->
-Search twitter the following '#SFV why ?'
+Search twitter the following '#SFV why ?' and
 Reply to tweets that satisfy that criteria.

 Files ->